Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Yes.
-The court has the power to order that your house should be sold even if one party objects.
-The court is most likely to do this if it is necessary to enable the court to divide the property equitably, or if the parties are behind on payments.
+The court can order the sale of your house even if one party objects.
+It will most likely do this if necessary to divide the property equitably, or the parties are behind on payments.

 Is it true that I have no right to my spouse's pension because he earned it?

 It depends.
-Retirement or pension benefits, including 401(k) plans that are earned during the marriage, are community property in which both spouses have a legal interest.
-If a pension was earned both before and during the marriage, the portion of the pension earned during the marriage (and the increase in value of that portion) is community property.
-Some disability benefits that substitute for pension benefits may also be community property in which both spouses have an interest.
+Both spouses have a legal interest in retirement or pension benefits, including 401(k) plans earned during the marriage.
+The portion of a pension earned during the marriage (and the increase in value of that portion) is community property.
+Some disability benefits that substitute for pension benefits may also be community property.

-The other party had an affair that caused our dissolution.
-Since the dissolution is the other party's fault, should the court give me more of the property?
+The other party had an affair that caused our divorce.
+The divorce is the other party's fault.
+Should the court give me more of the property?

-No. Washington has "no fault" dissolution.
-The court may not consider which party "caused" the dissolution when deciding how to divide the property.
-The court may consider the conduct of the other party if s/he wasted assets from the marriage or domestic partnership without the other party's consent, or if that party tried to hide assets from the court.
+No. Washington has "no fault" divorce.
+The court may not consider which party "caused" the divorce when deciding how to divide the property.
+The court may consider the other party's conduct if s/he wasted assets from the marriage/domestic partnership without your consent, or if s/he tried to hide assets from the court.

 I am not working right now.
 Will the court order the other party to pay me alimony?

 Maybe.
-Maintenance, or alimony, is a payment that one spouse/partner makes to the other to provide financial support.
-The court will not automatically award maintenance to either party.
-The court looks at several factors in deciding whether you should get maintenance, including:
+Maintenance (also called alimony) is a payment one spouse/partner makes to the other to provide financial support.
+The court will not automatically award maintenance.
+It looks at several factors in deciding whether to award maintenance, including:

-If you have been unemployed for a long time (example: because you stayed home to care for the children), the court may be more likely to award you maintenance than if you have been laid off temporarily.
-On the other hand, even if the party seeking maintenance is capable of working (or is working to support him/herself), the court may still award maintenance to that party if awarding maintenance will help that party enjoy the standard of living that was usual during the marriage or domestic partnership.
+If you have been unemployed for a long time (example: you stayed home to care for the children), the court may be more likely to award you maintenance than if you have been laid off temporarily.
+On the other hand, even if the party seeking maintenance can work (or is working to support him/herself), the court may still award maintenance if it will help that party enjoy the standard of living that was usual during the marriage/domestic partnership.
 The court uses maintenance "not just as a means of providing bare necessities, but rather a flexible tool by which the parties' standard of living may be equalized for an appropriate period of time."

-You are more likely to get long-term or permanent maintenance after a long marriage or domestic partnership and if you are disabled and/or stayed home to care for the children while the other worked and you are therefore less likely to be able to get a well-paying job.
-Unless the Decree of Dissolution states otherwise, maintenance payments end when the person receiving the payments remarries, registers a new domestic partnership, or dies.
+You are more likely to get long-term or permanent maintenance after a long marriage/domestic partnership and if you are disabled and/or stayed home to care for the children while the other worked and you are therefore less likely to be able to get a well-paying job.
+Unless the Final Divorce Order states otherwise, maintenance payments end when the person receiving the payments remarries, registers a new domestic partnership, or dies.
 This is another complicated issue.
 Talk to a lawyer.